vti/rmachine/README.md

 4. If it has to be run right now -> run immediately
 5. Skip the scenario otherwise

-If there is no period specified or `force` options is used the scenario is run immediately.
+If there is no period specified or `force` option is used the scenario is run immediately.

 ## Installation